AZjk/boost_corr/README.md

 ==========

 a high-performance correlation (multi-tau/two-time) package running on GPU and CPU

-Installation (updated on 02/28/2022)
+Installation (updated on 03/21/2025)
 --------
 * create new virtual environment use conda.
-Python version is specified here because the pytorch package only supports python 3.7-3.9.
-You can also use "python -m venv" or "virtualenv" to create a virutal enviroment.
+Python version is specified here because the pytorch package supports python >= 3.9.

-	YOUR_ENV_NAME=boost_corr_test
-        conda create -n YOUR_ENV_NAME python=3.9
+        conda create -n YOUR_ENV_NAME python==3.12.8

 * activate your new environment

         conda activate YOUR_ENV_NAME

-* install the latest pytorch package, following the instructions on [pytorch.org](https://pytorch.org/get-started/locally/), for example:
+* install the latest pytorch package, following the instructions on [pytorch.org](https://pytorch.org/get-started/locally/)

-        conda install pytorch==1.12.1 cudatoolkit=11.6 -c pytorch -c conda-forge

 * clone and install boost-corr